Hiddendoom45/FFBEBot/README.md

 #### Recent Updates:

+- update banner name so that the Christine banner from last year is called Christmas2, TODO: create common naming scheme for all banners
+- update runit command to be compatible with just links
 - update stat display, cleaner and different stats sorted into columns
 - update exivus wiki parsing for due to issues caused by wikimedia update
 - update to runit, displays links for exvius.gg and famitsu